acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 testify (testimony): To speak under oath.

-trial: A court proceeding at which a judge or jury decides whether a person is guilty or not guilty of the charges against him or her.
+trial: A court proceeding where a judge or jury decides whether a person is guilty or not guilty of the charged offenses.

-unconditional discharge: A sentence which does not require either any imprisonment or conditions.
+unconditional discharge: A sentence that does not require imprisonment or other conditions.

-verdict: The trial judge or jury's decision as to whether a person is guilty or not guilty of charged offenses.
+verdict: A decision by a judge or jury on whether a person is guilty or not guilty of charged offenses.

-violation: An offense punishable by up to fifteen days in jail and/or a fine.
+violation: A non-criminal offense punishable by up to fifteen days in jail and/or a fine.

 waive: To give up a legal right.